ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

 > constructors are replaced by initializer functions, state variables are initialized in initializer functions, and we additionally check for storage incompatibilities across minor versions.

-In most of the cases, we can not directly use implementations linked above and need to implement our own upgradeable contracts.
+In most of the cases, we cannot directly use implementations linked above and need to implement our own upgradeable contracts.
 When we write our own upgradeable smart contracts, we must follow these principles:

 1. Our upgradeable contracts should always inherit from OZ's upgradeable contracts.
-2. Do not assign an initial value to state variables when declaring them except `immutable` and `constant`.
+2. Do not assign an initial value to state variables when declaring them, except `immutable` and `constant`.
 3. Do not assign initial value to state variables in `constructor` except `immutable` .
 4. Replace `constructor` with openzeppelin’s `initializer` modifier.
 5. Disable initializers in `constructor` to prevent anyone else directly initialize the contract without calling the proxy.